atnightfa11/Pythia-analytics/README.md

 ---

-*Built for the bolt.new hackathon - Privacy-first analytics with predictive insights*
+Privacy-first analytics with predictive insights*